chuckstack/pg-workflow/readme.md

 - Create one or more targets if you need them.
 Note that you can target a group or a user in additional the above mentioned target types.
 - todo: discuss link table population for process creation (ex: group_member_lnk)

-### Level 3 explanation: request creation and life cycle
+### Level 3 explanation: workflow request creation and life cycle
 - todo: here

 Other notes: